Sacramento River water near Bend California

 If the Upper Sac is too high, crowded, or hot, pivot to the McCloud for a more access-managed canyon trout day or to Hat Creek if you need steadier technical water with a less reactive flow story.

-Verify CDFW's current Upper Sacramento River regulations before fishing.
-This page is scoped to the Dunsmuir and Shasta Lake upstream freestone corridor, not the Lower Sacramento tailwater.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current Upper Sacramento River rules before fishing.
+This page is scoped to the Dunsmuir and Shasta Lake upstream freestone area, not the Lower Sacramento tailwater.

 The practical base for parks, roadside access, food, lodging, and quick flow checks.